Production-grade MCP servers

 Try Vinkius Free

-The official MCP SDK for Python (mcp) lets you build an MCP server in under 50 lines of code.
+The official Model Context Protocol (MCP) SDK for Python lets you build an MCP server in under 50 lines of code.
 You define tools as decorated Python functions, expose resources as data endpoints, and the SDK handles the JSON-RPC 2.0 protocol, transport negotiation, and capability advertisement automatically.
-This guide walks through every step — from installation to production deployment — with working code you can copy and run.

 # Using uv (recommended)